sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 The ability of the TRE operator to deploy, change or remove physical or virtual infrastructure.

-### Infrastructure deployment

-The process of setting up and configuring infrastructure components and resources to support applications or services.
+**Infrastructure Deployment Process:** This {term}`business process <business process>` involves setting up and configuring infrastructure components and resources to support applications or services.
-This involves development, installation, configuration, and validation.
+This requires development, installation, configuration, and validation.

 ```{list-table}
 :header-rows: 1